-A. 2020 Audit Report - Brad Porter, Lauterbach & Amen, presented to the Board the 2020 Audit Report and stated that it went very well.
-Mr. Porter reviewed the layout of the report with the Board pointing out the Government Finance Officers Association Certificate of Excellence in Financial Reporting.
+A. 2021 Audit Report - Brad Porter, Lauterbach & Amen, presented to the Board the 2021 Audit Report and stated that it went very well.
+Mr. Porter thanked both the Finance Manager and the Finance Director for their efforts.
+Brad reviewed the layout of the report with the Board pointing out the Government Finance Officers Association Certificate of Excellence in Financial Reporting.
 He briefly ran through the different sections of the report and finally, he went over the Management Letter with the Board.
 Illiana gave a financial overview to the Board of revenue/expenses.
-The Board discussed where the District was at and how long it could possibly take to get back to where the District was pre-pandemic.
+The Board discussed the trends and how the past two years have been very different from typical years.
 The Board thanked all for their work on the audit.
 This will come before the Board at the June Regular Board Meeting under the consent agenda.